michaelbrusegard/Informatics-Project-1/workoutplanner/USER_STORIES.md

 ## Overview of exercises - 2

 As a personal trainer, I want to design a plan for my client containing specific exercises that fits them.
-I need  design it so that it is easy for them to understand what to do, and how much they need to do when they are training without me.
+I need to design it so that it is easy for them to understand what to do, and how much they need to do when they are training without me.

-The user needs an overview of specific exercises that fits the client, and  manually chose the weight, reps and sets of the exercises.
+The user needs an overview of specific exercises that fit the client, and  manually choose the weight, reps and sets of the exercises.
-The overview should include the same values that they have entered.
+The overview should include the same values that they have entered before.

 Visuals and traits are the same as in [previous user story](#overview-of-exercises---1)